 nausea, vomiting, stomach pain, diarrhea;

 changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Prezcobix?

-Many drugs can interact with cobicistat and darunavir, and some drugs should not be used together.
+Many drugs can interact with Prezcobix.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Prezcobix.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Prezcobix (cobicistat / darunavir)

 - Compare alternatives

 - Side effects